 When you seek to be successful at stopping addiction, the rate of success becomes important in treatment.
 Just how effective are 12 Step support groups?
 Has the research been done to prove the rate of success?

 As an evidence-based treatment, 12 Step groups do indeed help men and women overcome addictions.
 It’s challenging to know exact numbers due to the anonymity of the groups and hesitation for some to admit relapses.
-However, most counselors and rehab experts state that they’ve witnessed plenty of “12-Steppers” stop drinking or drugging and go on to live productive, sober lives.
+However, most counsellors and rehab experts state that they’ve witnessed plenty of “12-Steppers” stop drinking or drugging and go on to live productive, sober lives.

 Success rates vary from source to source, with: